-It will be made clear to the student why this is happening, expectations of behaviour in the Reflection Room and the number of periods that they may be in there.
-The length of time will depend on the severity of the Phase 4 incident and their behaviour in the room.
-If any student behaves in such a way that they fail the Reflection Room, this will result in a Phase 5.
+It will be made clear to the pupil why this is happening, expectations of behaviour in the Reflection Room.
+If any pupil behaves in such a way that they fail the Reflection Room, this will result in a Phase 5.